NIFTy-PPL/JAXbind/paper/paper.md

 # Summary

 Jax is widely used in machine learning and scientific computing.
-Especially in scientific computing, high-performance implementations of special transformations are often required, which cannot easily be natively reimplemented in Jax.
+Especially in scientific computing, high-performance implementations of special transformations are often required, which cannot easily be reimplemented natively in Jax.
 Therefore, it is essential for many applications to extend Jax with custom functions.
-The existing interface in Jax for connecting custom functions requires deep knowledge of Jax and relies on error-prone C++ pointer logic to transfer the custom functions' input and output.
+The existing interface in Jax for connecting custom functions requires deep knowledge of Jax and relies on error-prone C++ pointer logic for transferring the custom functions' input and output.
 The aim of `jax_op` is to drastically lower the burden of connecting custom functions implemented in other programming languages to Jax.
-Specifically, `jax_op` provides an easy-to-use Python interface for defining custom Jax primitives that support Jax transformations.
+Specifically, `jax_op` provides an easy-to-use Python interface for defining custom Jax primitives supporting Jax transformations.

 # Statement of Need